SonOfSafwat/blog/content/posts/2020-09-14-creating-my-first-presentation-using-revealjs.md

 ---
 template: post
-title: Package your RevealJS
+title: How to package and publish your RevealJS presentation
-slug: using-reveal-js
+slug: package-revealjs
 draft: false
 date: 2020-09-14T08:04:09.597Z
 description: Notes and lessons learned from creating my first presentation with RevealJS